maxtacu/translatebot/README.md

-# Telegram "Google Translate" bot written in Python
+# Telegram "DeepL Translate" bot written in Python

 This bot was inspired by a wish to make my personal blog-channel understandable for my english-speaking colleagues and friends.